Joselyn Moreno interviewing Producer Armando Lozano.

 Producer Pedro Maneiro doing milking.
 Rivereña Farm, State Miranda.

-Goat breed Sanen with breeding.
+Goat breed Saanen with breeding.
 Rivereña farm.
 Sotillo, Miranda State.

-In firts plane Udders of Canarian half blood goats, in the background goats of breed Sanen.
+In firts plane Udders of Canarian half blood goats, in the background goats of breed Saanen.
 Rivereña Farm.

 It is important to point out that this way, there are very adequate spaces for raising goats, as in the case of this farm, goats are animals that need to go out to graze.
 At this point we find one of the most outstanding advantages presented by goats compared to other cattle, it is the ease with which they can adapt to eat almost any type of grass or vegetation.